OrionMonk/Pie/README.md

 	json.dump(lexes, fp, sort_keys=True, indent=4)
 ```

-The Json Output File looks like:
+The indexes were then finally merged into a huge file of 6,581 keywords.The Json Output File looks like:
 ![alt text](https://github.com/OrionMonk/Pie/blob/master/image_files/json_index.png)